 Just when I think I know how Season 1 is going to end… an audible gasp comes from my lips.
 The end is just the beginning, and that’s just as it should be because Season 2 is even better than the first.

 A third season of the Rai TV drama airs in Italy beginning in September, 2018, but the series is filmed in Milan, with a new soap opera like format.
 Season 3 airs in 45 minute long segments, 5 times a week, for a total of 180 episodes.
 Sadly our protagonists Pietro Mori (Giuseppe Zeno) and Teresa Iorio (Giusy Buscemi) won’t be continuing with “The Ladies’ Paradise.”

 Starring Giuseppe Zeno, Giusy Buscemi, Alessandro Tersigni, Christiane Filangieri, Giulia Vecchio.

 Fans of The Paradise (BBC) will likely enjoy this new take on the 1883 Emile Zola novel.
 It’s not as wholesome as it’s predecessor, but it’s still pretty tame: a bikini is a daring thing, and a girl’s virtue is everything.
 There are moments with violence, and while the sex scenes aren’t explicit, there are a few encounters with a little nudity in one.
 Mostly we see just passionate kissing, but serious adult issues are explored, making this one to watch without the kids.

 Get the BOOK.

-If you enjoyed this post, you may also like the Period Films List – the best costume dramas, heritage films, documentaries, period dramas, romances, historical reality series and period inspired movies, sorted by era and theme.
+If you enjoyed this post, you may also like the Period Films List – the best costume dramas, historical dramas, and romantic British period dramas, sorted by era and theme.